 The building being evaluated is identified by type of structural system listed in tabular form below.
-This is based on the lateral force resisting system and the diaphragm type.
+This is based on the lateral force resisting system and the type of diaphragm.
 A building with more than one type of lateral-force-resisting system shall be classified as a mixed system.
-Fundamental to this analysis is the grouping of buildings into sets that have similar behavioral characteristic.
+A fundamental to this analysis is the grouping of buildings into sets that have similar behavioral characteristic.